rdegges/okta.github.io/hugo/content/blog/set-up-and-enforce-multi-factor-auth-with-okta.md

 ---
 layout: blog_post
+title: 'Set Up and Enforce Multi-Factor Authentication with the Okta API'
 author: dogeared
 date: 2018-02-08T00:00:00Z
-description: If you're building an application that needs multi-factor authentication, using Okta is a great way to shortcut the pain.
-In this short article you'll see how Okta helps simplify multi-factor authentication for your apps!
+description: "If you're building an application that needs multi-factor authentication, using Okta is a great way to shortcut the pain.
+In this short article you'll see how Okta helps simplify multi-factor authentication for your apps!"
+tags: [security, mfa, multi-factor authentication, authentication, api]
+tweets:
+  - "Love APIs & MFA?
+Watch as @afitnerd walks you through MFA setup with the @Okta API."
+  - "@OktaDev <3 APIs.
+Watch as @afitnerd walks you through MFA setup with the @Okta API."
 redirect_from:
-- /blog/2018/02/07/use-okta-api-for-mfa
-tags:
-- security
-- mfa
-- multi-factor authentication
-- authentication
-- api
+  - "/blog/2018/02/07/use-okta-api-for-mfa"
-title: Set Up and Enforce Multi-Factor Authentication with the Okta API
-tweets:
-- Love APIs & MFA?
-Watch as @afitnerd walks you through MFA setup with the @Okta API.
-- '@OktaDev <3 APIs.
-Watch as @afitnerd walks you through MFA setup with the @Okta API.'
 ---

 So, you're building a custom app and you need to include support for multi-factor authentication (MFA).
 Did you know that [Okta's API](https://developer.okta.com/) can support multi-step MFA workflows?